Bob Acres

 Bob Acres is a character in Richard Brinsley Sheridan's The Rivals.

 Acres was a coward, whose "courage always oozed out at his finger ends".
 He was popularly played in the 19th century by American actor Joseph Jefferson.
 (Jefferson named a Louisiana train station after this character; see Bob Acres, Louisiana.)

+Winston Churchill quotes General Brabazon as emitting the name of this character when informed his force was not to attack the Boers at Dewetsdorp during the 1899 campaign.